Graph-constrained Analysis for Multivariate Functional Data: Estimation

 \section{Estimation}

-In scientific applications, we either know the graph apriori or have to estimate it.
-Functional GGM is widely deployed in the former setting \citep{zapata2019partial,krock2021modeling}.
-However, if the graph is known (e.g., a known phylogenetic tree as a graph to model multiple species distributions over a region or a known auto-regressive time-dependence structure to model spatio-temporal pollutant data, connectivity graph between brain regions estimated from a secondary dataset), current functional GGM approaches cannot explicitly encode this information and preserve the graphical model in the analysis.
+Depending on the scientific applications, we either know the graph apriori or have to estimate it.
+For example, in neuroimaging studies, we want to learn the network between different brain regions as part of our modeling.
+In contrast, we could use the known phylogenetic tree as a graph to model multiple species distributions over a region or a known auto-regressive time-dependence structure to model spatio-temporal pollutant data.
+FGGM has been widely deployed when the graph is unknown by using techniques like graphical lasso to estimate the graphical model \citep{zapata2019partial,krock2021modeling}.
+However, if the graph is known, these FGGM approaches do not explicitly encode the graphical model thereby ignoring this information.

-In this Section we leverage the theoretical connections developed in Section \ref{sec:theory} to present algorithms for graph-constrained analysis of multivariate funcitonal data.